Seagate Systems Leasing Solution Provider Service Terms

 2.2 End of Leasing Term.
 Upon expiration of the Leasing Term, the Services will terminate and you or your Customer shall: (1) initiate a return of the Hardware through the Portal or a Seagate support agent, and (2) ensure that the Hardware is returned to Seagate in accordance with the terms of this Services Agreement.
 If you (or your Customer) and Seagate agree to a new or renewal Order to extend or renew a Leasing Term (in advance of expiration of the existing Leasing Term), you and your Customer may be permitted (only where so authorized by Seagate in writing) to continue to use the same Hardware as issued for the expiring Leasing Term without required return upon expiration of the expiring Leasing Term.

 2.3 Cancellation.
 You may cancel a Leasing Term on your own account or that of your Customer (when acting with their authorization and on their behalf as their solution provider or reseller) by providing 180 days’ advance notice of termination, however all fees for the Leasing Term shall apply.
 You may initiate return of Hardware through the account dashboard at the Portal or by contacting a Seagate support agent within the Portal.
 All upfront payments are non-refundable.
-Seagate may charge you a per-unit return hardware shipping fee upon receipt of a request to cancel by you or your Customer.
-Seagate will issue a deinstallation team to remove the Hardware.
+Seagate may charge you a per-unit return Hardware shipping fee upon receipt of a request to cancel by you or your Customer.
+Seagate will issue a deinstallation team to remove the Hardware as applicable.
 Seagate will invoice you the fees for the full Leasing Term upon the date the Hardware is deinstalled and shipped back to Seagate’s designated facility (subject to receipt of all equipment in working order).
 You will continue to be charged for services on a recurring basis until the Hardware is returned and approved to be in working order, including all associated components and ancillary items.

 3. PRICING AND PAYMENTS